GitHub-Cloud-Xplorers/GitHub-Examples/git-crash-course/readme.md

 # Automatically stages all tracked changes before the commit
 git commit -a -m "Commit message"

-# Modifies most recent commit that nis not yet pushed
+# Modifies most recent commit that is not yet pushed
 git commit --amend

 # Empty commit (for placeholder)